-Languages › French How to Conjugate "Cesser" (to Stop, Cease) in French Don't "Stop" With This Easy French Verb Conjugation Share Flipboard Email Print Missen/Getty Images French Grammar Pronunciation & Conversation Vocabulary Resources For Teachers by ThoughtCo Updated January 27, 2019 In French, the verb cesser means "to cease" or "to stop."
+Languages › French How to Conjugate "Cesser" (to Stop, Cease) in French Don't "Stop" With This Easy French Verb Conjugation Share Flipboard Email Print Missen/Getty Images French Grammar Pronunciation & Conversation Vocabulary Resources For Teachers By ThoughtCo Updated January 27, 2019 In French, the verb cesser means "to cease" or "to stop."
 This is an easy one to remember because it sounds like the English "cease" even though the spelling is slightly different.
 French students will also find this to be a relatively simple lesson in verb conjugations.
 Conjugating the French Verb Cesser The stem for cesser is cess and it is a regular -ER verb.
 This means that you simply have to add the common endings used for most -er verbs to conjugate it when you want to say "stopped" or "stopping."
 Verb conjugations add an infinitive ending in order to imply the present, future, or past tense.
 This is the same as adding an -ed or -ing in English.
 It is more complicated in French, though, because we change the endings to match the subject as well as the tense.
 The chart will help you navigate the various endings of cesser.
 Simply match the subject pronoun with the proper tense: "I cease" is "je cesse" and "we will stop" is "nous cesserons."
 Subject Present Future Imperfect je cesse cesserai cessais tu cesses cesseras cessais il cesse cessera cessait nous cessons cesserons cessions vous cessez cesserez cessiez ils cessent cesseront cessaient The Present Participle of Cesser Using the stem of cesser, add -ant and you have the present participle cessant.
 In this form, cesser can work as an adjective, gerund, or noun as well as a verb.
 The Passé Composé and Past Participle The passé composé is a common way to express the past tense in French.
 To use it, begin by conjugating the auxiliary verb avoir according to the subject.
 Then, simply add the past participle cessé.
 As an example, "I stopped" is "j'ai cessé" and "we ceased" is "nous avons cessé."
 Notice how ai and avons are conjugates of avoir and the past participle is used for both subjects.
 More Simple Cesser Conjugations to Know There are a few more conjugations of cesser that you may use at times.
 The subjunctive and conditional are verb moods, imply a degree of uncertainty, and are used frequently.
 In contrast, the passé composé and imperfect subjunctive are primarily reserved for formal writing, so they can be rather rare.
 Subject Subjunctive Conditional Passé Simple Imperfect Subjunctive je cesse cesserais cessai cessasse tu cesses cesserais cessas cessasses il cesse cesserait cessa cessât nous cessions cesserions cessâmes cessassions vous cessiez cesseriez cessâtes cessassiez ils cessent cesseraient cessèrent cessassent To express cesser in an exclamation, use the imperative verb form.
 When doing so, you can skip the subject pronoun and use the verb on its own: "cesse" rather than "tu cesse."
-Imperative (tu) cesse (nous) cessons (vous) cessez Continue Reading How to Conjugate Chasser in French Have "Hope" That You'll Learn How to Conjugate "Espérer" Do You Know How to Say "Heated" in French?
-How Do You Conjugate the French Verb "Penser" (to Think)?
-Learn How to Say "Confided" or "Confiding" in French "Embrace" the Lesson in Conjugating "Embrasser" in French Add the French "Ajouter" to Your Verb Conjugations How Do You Conjugate "Lunch" in French?
-How Do Conjugate "Gagner" in French?
-How Do You Conjugate "Dépêcher" in French?
-The French Verb Conjugation Lesson Will Not "Burn" You "Include" the French Verb "Comporter" in Your Conjugations How Would You Conjugate "Exister" in French?
-Does "Causer" Mean "to Cause" or "to Chat" in French?
-How Would You Conjugation "Augmenter"?
-Can You Say "Cooked" or "Cooking" Using the French "Cuisiner"?
+Imperative (tu) cesse (nous) cessons (vous) cessez The French Verb Conjugation Lesson Will Not "Burn" You Don't "Remove" "Enlever" From Your French Conjugation List How Do You Conjugate "Dépêcher" in French?
+Learn How to Conjugate "Prêter" (to Loan) in French How Do You Conjugate "Laver" in French Learn to Conjugate the French Verb "Tuer" (to Kill) You're Going to "Conquer" This French Verb Conjugation You May Find This French Verb Conjugation "Suitable" Conjugate 'to Decide' Correctly in French to Be Fluent How to Conjugate the French Verb "Durer" (to Last) Conjugating "Lever" (Lift, Raise) How Is "Demander" Conjugated, You "Ask"?
+Don't "Conclude" Your French Studies Without Conjugating "Conclure" How to "Missed" in French Using "Manquer" Learn to Conjugate "Répondre" (to Answer) in French Does "Causer" Mean "to Cause" or "to Chat" in French?